 A network engineer is troubleshooting an issue where a newly installed switch is not connecting to the network.
-The engineer confirms the switch configuration is correct and suspects a possible cable fault.
-What is the best next step in establishing a plan of action to resolve this issue?
+After confirming the switch configuration is correct, the engineer establishes a theory that a cable fault is the probable cause.
+According to the CompTIA troubleshooting methodology, what is the best next step?

 Ask Bash